-Exel Computer Systems plc, a UK software author based in Nottingham, are currently in their 35th year of developing and implementing ERP solutions for the manufacturing and field service sectors.
+Exel Computer Systems plc, a UK software author based in Nottingham, is currently in its 35th year of developing and implementing ERP solutions for the manufacturing and field service sectors.
 Over that time Exel has implemented its systems across hundreds of sites and amassed a wealth of knowledge along the way.

 The combined experience of the 18-member strong implementation team at Exel amounts to well over 150 years, with several members of the team each having served the company and its clients for over 20 years.